ppmim/PAPI/README.rst

 tricky task.
 However, is has been simplified in recent versions.

-To install PAPI, follow the next steps:
+To install PAPI as a "personal user" (non-root), follow the next steps:

 1. Clone the PAPI files in a suitable location.
 Note that, it is a development
 version: